Altria Group (NYSE:MO) Stock Price Up 0.6% After Dividend Announcement

 The newly announced dividend which will be paid on Thursday, October 10th.
-Stockholders of record on Monday, September 16th will be issued a $1.02 dividend.
+Investors of record on Monday, September 16th will be given a dividend of $1.02 per share.
+This represents a $4.08 dividend on an annualized basis and a dividend yield of 7.78%.
+This is an increase from Altria Group’s previous quarterly dividend of $0.98.
 The ex-dividend date is Monday, September 16th.
-This is a boost from Altria Group’s previous quarterly dividend of $0.98.
-This represents a $4.08 dividend on an annualized basis and a dividend yield of 7.78%.
-Altria Group’s dividend payout ratio is presently 82.01%.
+Altria Group’s dividend payout ratio (DPR) is presently 82.01%.

-MO has been the topic of a number of research analyst reports.
-Barclays upped their price target on shares of Altria Group from $37.00 to $43.00 and gave the stock an “underweight” rating in a report on Wednesday, August 14th.
-Stifel Nicolaus increased their target price on shares of Altria Group from $50.00 to $54.00 and gave the stock a “buy” rating in a report on Thursday, August 1st.
-Argus upgraded shares of Altria Group to a “hold” rating in a report on Friday, May 31st.
-StockNews.com upgraded shares of Altria Group from a “hold” rating to a “buy” rating in a report on Friday, June 28th.
-Finally, Bank of America increased their target price on shares of Altria Group from $47.00 to $48.00 and gave the stock a “neutral” rating in a report on Wednesday, July 10th.
-Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $47.08.
+MO has been the topic of several research analyst reports.
+Bank of America boosted their price objective on Altria Group from $47.00 to $48.00 and gave the stock a “neutral” rating in a research report on Wednesday, July 10th.
+StockNews.com raised shares of Altria Group from a “hold” rating to a “buy” rating in a report on Friday, June 28th.
+Barclays raised their price objective on shares of Altria Group from $37.00 to $43.00 and gave the stock an “underweight” rating in a report on Wednesday, August 14th.
+Argus upgraded shares of Altria Group to a “hold” rating in a research note on Friday, May 31st.
+Finally, Stifel Nicolaus increased their target price on shares of Altria Group from $50.00 to $54.00 and gave the company a “buy” rating in a research report on Thursday, August 1st.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, Altria Group currently has a consensus rating of “Hold” and a consensus target price of $47.08.

-Altria Group (NYSE:MO – Get Free Report) last released its quarterly earnings results on Wednesday, July 31st.
+Altria Group (NYSE:MO – Get Free Report) last released its quarterly earnings data on Wednesday, July 31st.
 The company reported $1.31 EPS for the quarter, missing the consensus estimate of $1.35 by ($0.04).
-The firm had revenue of $6.21 billion for the quarter, compared to analysts’ expectations of $5.39 billion.
-Altria Group had a net margin of 42.25% and a negative return on equity of 232.55%.
-The business’s quarterly revenue was up 14.2% compared to the same quarter last year.
-During the same period in the previous year, the company posted $1.31 earnings per share.
-On average, sell-side analysts forecast that Altria Group, Inc. will post 5.11 earnings per share for the current fiscal year.
+Altria Group had a negative return on equity of 232.55% and a net margin of 42.25%.
+The business had revenue of $6.21 billion during the quarter, compared to the consensus estimate of $5.39 billion.
+During the same period last year, the business posted $1.31 earnings per share.
+The firm’s quarterly revenue was up 14.2% on a year-over-year basis.
+Analysts anticipate that Altria Group, Inc. will post 5.11 earnings per share for the current year.

 Hedge Funds Weigh In On Altria Group